SerdoSchofield/xml-lsp/README.md

 Wednesday,  2 July 2025, 20:58

-I looked but just  could not find a viable LSP for XML anywhere.
+I looked but could not find an LSP for XML that would suit my needs.

-There is something in the Eclipse project, Lemminx, which I guess Redhat manages.
+There is something managed out of the Eclipse project, [Lemminx](https://github.com/eclipse-lemminx/lemminx), which I guess Redhat manages.
 But it does not support XSD 1.1 and it's sort of brittle and non-extensible.
 When I tried adding XSD 1.1 capability, it broke and threw some of the most obscure stacktraces I've ever seen.
-Completely unworkable.
+I didn't have the appetite to go sort that out.

 I didn't find any others.

 One night, pretty late, I thought _it can't be that hard_, and I started writing an LSP, with Gemini's help, in python, based on the xmlschema module and pygls.
+And actually, it _wasn't that hard_.

 This thing is a homemade wonder.